top of page

 Introduction

 UFC 231: Holloway vs. Ortega — December 8, 2018, Scotiabank Arena, Toronto, Ontario.
-Max Holloway defended the UFC Featherweight Championship against Brian Ortega in one of the division’s most dramatic title fights — a contest that saw Ortega absorb enormous punishment across four rounds, hurt Holloway multiple times with his dangerous submission game, and ultimately be stopped by TKO at 1:22 of round four.
-It was Holloway’s third consecutive title defence and a statement performance that reaffirmed his position as one of the pound-for-pound best fighters in the sport.
+Max Holloway defended the UFC Featherweight Championship against Brian Ortega in one of the division’s most dramatic title fights — a contest that saw Ortega absorb enormous punishment across four rounds, hurt Holloway briefly with his dangerous submission game, and ultimately be stopped by TKO (doctor stoppage) at 5:00 of round four when the cageside physician would not let him come out for round five.
+It was Holloway’s second consecutive Featherweight title defence and a statement performance that reaffirmed his position as one of the pound-for-pound best fighters in the sport.
 Ortega had arrived undefeated at 14-0, with finishes of Frankie Edgar, Cub Swanson, and others on his record, making the Toronto crowd genuinely uncertain about the outcome until the final stoppage.

 Quick Stats